1hiking/1hiking.github.io/content/posts/Playing-with-the-CSS-Paint-API.md

 of it in the form of Worklets, these can be reusable and shared between projects.
 It's basically a way to allow developers to not wait for a browser standard and instead develop their own little features.

-Currently Paint is the first one of the APIs which received W3C recommendation, it is available on Chromium and with Firefox through a polifyll script.
+Currently Paint is the first one of the APIs which has received a W3C recommendation, it is available on Chromium natively and on Firefox currently through a polifyll script.

 ## How to create one